kubeedge/kubeedge/docs/proposals/sig-node/edge-node-tasks-design.md

   Stop the edgecore, rollback files, copy files of backup dir `/etc/kubeedge/backup/{From_Version}` to the origin path, and then start the origin edgecore.

-- report upgrade result and failure reason(if failed) to CloudHub Http service regradless of the upgrade is successful or failed.
+- report upgrade result and failure reason(if failed) to CloudHub Http service regardless of the upgrade is successful or failed.

 CloudHub will do:
 - CloudHub Http service will add an interface `/task/{taskID}/node/{nodeID}/status` to transform the upgrade response message to the Tasks Manager Upstream.